isomerpages/imda-tradetrust/_about-tradetrust/Legality Guide.md

 <p>In 2017, the United Nations Commission on International Trade Law (UNCITRAL)
 published the Model Law on Electronic Transferable Records (MLETR).
-This law allows the legal use of electronic transferable records (ETRs) within countries and across borders.&nbsp;</p>
+This law allows the legal use of electronic transferable records (ETRs) within countries and across borders.&nbsp;&nbsp;</p>
-<p>Seven countries and territories, including Singapore, the UK and the US,
+<p>Countries and territories, including Singapore, the Kingdom of Great Britain
-have adopted MLETR into their laws.&nbsp;</p>
+and Northern Ireland, New York, Delaware, Bahrain, Papua New Guinea, Belize, Kiribati, Paraguay and the Abu Dhabi Global Markets in the United Arab Emirates have adopted MLETR into their laws.&nbsp;</p>
 <p></p>
 </blockquote>
 <p>Global trade has relied heavily on paper documents for centuries despite